UCI-Networking-Group/BehaVR/Adversary/README.md

 A GPU is not required to run the machine learning models, however, we highly recommend using one to speed up the process.

+### Estimated Time and Storage Consumption

+Without a GPU, all experiments required approximately 25-30 hours of runtime.
+With the GPU set up as we described in the system requirements, the runtime may range between 6-7 hours.

 ## Environment Setup

 All the code in this repository is written in Python, and we use Conda to manage the Python dependencies.